 Braille and alternative text production for students with print disabilities

-The Access Technology Center (ATC) can emboss Word or HTML files for campus members who need academic or other UW-related material in Braille format.
+The Access Technology Center (ATC) can emboss Word or HTML files for campus members who need conversion of academic or other UW-related material in Braille format.
 Tactile graphics production is provided in some circumstances.
-We provide equipment and expertise in assisting production of accessible academic materials for UW students and work closely with the Disability Resources for Students (DRS) office in providing this service.
+We provide equipment and expertise in assisting production of accessible academic materials for UW students and work closely with the Disability Resources for Students (DRS) office in providing this alternative text service.

 Immediate (automated) response to email requests.
 Most materials available for pickup within two (2) business days.
 Projects that are extremely long (over 200 Braille pages) or containing graphics to be created in tactile format will take longer.